MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 ## Put together a roadmap

-The first tip I want to share is put together a roadmap.
-I learned this from a colleague, [John Contad](https://medium.com/faun/teaching-devops-cheaply-effectively-fairly-221732d39e15)
+The first tip I want to share is to put together a roadmap.
+I learned this from a colleague, [John Contad](https://medium.com/faun/teaching-devops-cheaply-effectively-fairly-221732d39e15) who is someone I consider an expert at technical mentorship.

+In putting together a roadmap have an idea of what the role is they are aiming for next?
+Then identify what capabilities someone would need to start in that role.
+Once you have done this, identify what the current capabilities of your grad are.

-Identify what capabilities your graduate alread has  are going to develop and what bits of information they need to be able to achieve that capability.
-Then sequence information based on dependencies.
+You should now have an idea of what capabilities they need to develop.
+Pick a capability that you can help them with and identify all the information they need to have to perform that capability.
+Map these out into a dependency tree.

 <img class="img-responsive" alt="Dreyfus Model" src="{{ site.url }}/assets/images/mentoring-software-developers-knowledge-dependency.png">